An Arborist's Handbook to Tree Removal

-Tree removal is a difficult and potentially dangerous task.
-If a tree has died, diseased, or in danger of falling, it might have to be removed in order to prevent damage to the property and to guarantee safety.
-But how do you tell if a tree needs to be removed?
-This article will take you through the warning signs to look out at and guide you figure out whether it’s time to call in the experts.
+Tree removal can be a complicated and potentially hazardous task.
+If a tree is dead or diseased or is in danger from falling down, then it could have to be removed in order to prevent damage to property and ensure safety.
+But how do you tell whether a tree should be removed?
+This article will guide you through the warning signs to be looking at and guide you determine when it’s time to call the experts.

-One of the evident signs that a tree should be removed is when it is dying or dead.
-Dead trees are without leaves and can have a lifeless appearance.
-If a tree is without leaves or signs of new growth, it’s likely dead.
-Additionally, the bark of dead trees could be cracked, dry or peeling.
+One of the evident signs that a plant should be removed is if it’s dying or dead.
+Dead trees do not have leaves and can appear dead.
+If a tree doesn’t have leaves or signs of new growth, it’s likely dead.
+Additionally, the bark of a dead tree may be dry, cracked, or peeling.

-Diseased trees can pose a threat to other trees and plants within the vicinity.
-The signs of disease that are common for trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the base or the trunk.
-If you suspect your tree is suffering from disease it is important to have it examined by an arborist who is a professional.
+Trees with diseases could pose a danger to other plants and trees in the area.
+The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the root of the tree.
+If you suspect that your tree may be diseased, it’s important to get it checked by a certified arborist.

 Leaning Trees